eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Boolean

-This enables an SSL server checking the X509 certificate of a connecting client.
+This enables an SSL server to check the X509 certificate of a connecting client.

 The default value is: "true".